Bunsen Is a Beast: Episodes

+Series overview

 Broadcast

 A sneak peek of Bunsen Is a Beast was first shown at Comic-Con in 2016.
 The series has aired on YTV in Canada on June 3, 2017.
-The series premiered on Israel on June 4, 2017, Nickelodeon in Australia and New Zealand on June 5, 2017.
-The series premiered on Greece on July 15, 2017, and Nicktoons in the United Kingdom on September 4, 2017.
+The series premiered on Nickelodeon in Israel on June 4, 2017, Nickelodeon in Australia and New Zealand on June 5, 2017.
+The series premiered on Nickelodeon in Greece on July 15, 2017, and Nicktoons in the United Kingdom on September 4, 2017.

 In France, the series first aired on Nickelodeon from 25 September 2017 to 30 November 2018, and had reruns on the free-to-air channel Gulli starting from 22 December 2018.

 Reception

 Critical

 The show received positive reviews from critics.
 Robert Lloyd of the Los Angeles Times praised Bunsen Is a Beast in his review, likening it to "an early Hanna-Barbera cartoon with the engine of Tex Avery at his eye-popping extreme" and commending its message about embracing outsiders as "particularly timely."

 Emily Ashby of Common Sense Media gave the series 3 out of 5 stars; saying that, "This series has an admirable premise that's illustrated by a surprising friendship, but the show's more irritating elements can overshadow its better points."
 But added that, "kids will like the show's over-the-top situations and Bunsen's bizarre reactions to them."